-#1 One set should be sent directly to Health Service in Evanston (address is in Details and Deadlines table below) by July 1.
+#1 One set should be sent directly to Health Service in Evanston (address is in Details and Deadlines table below) by July 1. #2 The departmental set is to be upleaded to Equat by July 1.

 #2 The departmental set is to be uploaded to Exxat by July 1.